 Figure 5.
-Within versus across group similarity for four features of the stimulus stream.
-For each feature, we determined within and across groups; pairs of syllables that share the property versus pairs that violate the property, respectively.
-We sampled 200 times with replacement from the 12-x-12 syllable-wise dissimilarity matrices created for each participant.
+Within versus across feature similarity.
+We calculated the difference in mean similarity (z-transformed Pearson’s r) for four features of the stimulus stream.
+For each feature, we determined within and across groups: pairs of syllables that share the property versus pairs that do not share the property, respectively.
+We bootstrapped the observations for each analysis by sampling 200 times with replacement from all participants’s individual similarity matrices (correlation between RT for 12-x-12 syllables).